miku/metha/README.md

 ```

 Every line carries an `endpoint` field naming the repository the record came
-from — the one thing an OAI-PMH record does not say about itself, and the one
+from; the one thing an OAI-PMH record does not say about itself, and the one
 thing a corpus of a few hundred million of them needs:

 ```shell